-There are so many Christmas traditions to consider starting for your family.
-Holiday traditions are something that makes this time of year extra special.
-The best time to start a new Christmas tradition is now and this list of over 100 ideas can help you decide which ones to start.
+Here is a huge list of Christmas traditions to consider starting for your family.
+Holiday traditions make the season meaningful and fun.
+The best time to start a new Christmas tradition is now, and this list of over 100 options will spark fresh ideas for you.

 WHY HAVE FAMILY TRADITIONS?

 Traditions are a long-established custom that has been passed down from one generation to another.